Lince99/Systems_school/Notes/notes/RELAZIONE VIRTUALBOX.md

     - permette di usare un proxy per gli ip locali, mentre
     - In firefox -> Preferenze -> nessun proxy

+- LAN to WAN: solo DNS in TCP/UDP
+    - TCP/UDP from LAN port any to WAN port 53 (Block: LAN to WAN - DNS)
+- LAN to DMZ: ammetti traffico HTTP e HTTPS solamente
+    - TCP/UDP from LAN port any to DMZ port 80 (Pass: LAN to DMZ - HTTP)
+    - TCP/UDP from LAN port any to DMZ port 443 (Pass: LAN to DMZ - HTTPS)
+- WAN to DMZ: ammetti traffico HTTP e HTTPS solamente
+    - TCP/UDP from WAN port any to DMZ port 80 (Pass: WAN to DMZ - HTTP)
+    - TCP/UDP from WAN port any to DMZ port 443 (Pass: WAN to DMZ - HTTPS)
+- DMZ to WAN: ammetti traffico ICMP, DNS, NTP (UDP 123), aggiornamenti (3142)
+    - TCP/UDP from DMZ port any to WAN port 53 (Pass: DMZ to WAN - DNS)
+    - UDP from DMZ port any to WAN port 123 (Pass: DMZ to WAN - NTP)
+    - TCP/UDP from DMZ port any to WAN port 3142 (Pass: DMZ to WAN - Updates)

 ---